 Veteran Affairs Supportive Housing (VASH)

-This program serves homeless veterans.
-It is a partnership between the Veterans Health Administration (VHA) and the Housing Authority.
-Housing offers Section 8 voucher, VHA covers case management with Licensed Clinical Social Worker.
+We serve veterans experiencing homelessness, partnering with the Veterans Administration and Skagit Housing Authority.
+The Housing Authority offers Section 8 vouchers while the Veterans Administration covers case management with a Licensed Clinical Social Worker.

 County Veteran Service Officer (CVSO)